December 19, 2025

 Do I need special certification to become a preceptor?

-I don't have enough time to precept—how do other NPs manage it?
+I don't have enough time to precept.
+How do other NPs manage it?

 Many preceptors integrate teaching into their existing workflow rather than treating it as separate work.
-Start by setting realistic expectations with students about your schedule and patient load.
-Have them shadow initially, then gradually increase their participation as they demonstrate competence.
-Brief teaching moments—explaining your clinical reasoning while reviewing a case—can be just as valuable as lengthy discussions.
+Start by setting realistic preceptor expectations with students about your schedule and patient load.
+Have them shadow initially to observe your clinical practice, then gradually increase their participation as they demonstrate competence and critical thinking skills.

 What about liability?
 Am I responsible if a student makes a mistake?

 You maintain supervisory responsibility for patient care, but affiliation agreements between your clinical site and the NP program typically outline liability coverage and expectations.
-Most programs require students to carry their own malpractice insurance.
-Review these agreements carefully with your employer before accepting students, and ensure you understand the supervision requirements for your state and specialty.
+Most programs require students to carry their own malpractice insurance as part of their course requirements.

 What if my student struggles or isn't meeting expectations?

 Open communication is key.
 Provide constructive feedback early and document concerns as they arise.
-Contact the student's program director or clinical faculty if issues persist—they can offer additional support, clarify program objectives, or make alternative placement arrangements if needed.
-Remember, addressing performance issues promptly protects both your patients and the student's educational journey.
+Contact the student's program director or clinical faculty if issues persist; they can offer additional support, clarify program objectives, or make alternative placement arrangements if needed.

 Can any NP precept any NP student?